Passport to Careers Guide: Paying for College or Apprenticeship

 - Keep a paper or electronic list of where you have applied and when, and any important information like your password to your online application.

-- The Independence for Washington State Foster Youth and Introduction to Financial Aid websites are good places to start learning the words used for financial aid.
+- The Independence for Washington State Foster Youth and Plan Your Future websites are good places to start learning about types of financial aid that can be used for college and training programs.

 Step 3: Applying for financial aid